 uthread creates two threads and switches back and forth between them.
 Each thread prints "my thread ..." and then yields to give the other thread a chance to run.

 To observe the above output, you need to complete thread_switch.S, but before jumping into uthread_switch.S, first understand how uthread.c uses thread_switch. uthread.c has two global variables current_thread and next_thread.
 Each is a pointer to a thread structure.
 The thread structure has a stack for a thread and a saved stack pointer (sp, which points into the thread's stack).
 The job of uthread_switch is to save the current thread state into the structure pointed to by current_thread, restore next_thread's state, and make current_thread point to where next_thread was pointing to, so that when uthread_switch returns next_thread is running and is the current_thread.

 You should study thread_create, which sets up the initial stack for a new thread.
-It provides you good hint what thread_switch should do.
+It provides hints about what thread_switch should do.
 The intent is that thread_switch use the assembly instructions popal and pushal to restore and save all eight x86 registers.
 Note that thread_create simulates eight pushed registers (32 bytes) on a new thread's stack.